What is Herpes Simplex Virus (HSV)?

-In a typical bacterial infection our body is able to kill and permanently eliminate all bacteria from our system.
+In a typical bacterial infection, our body is able to kill and permanently eliminate all bacteria from our system.
 Our immune systems cannot, however, completely destroy the herpes virus.
-Following an herpetic infection our defenses force the virus into a form of hibernation where it can hide dormant for many years.
+Following a herpetic infection, our defenses force the virus into a form of hibernation where it can hide dormant for many years.
 An outbreak of the virus may occur during situations when the immune system is suppressed from various causes including infection, stress, or with certain medications.

 How does HSV affect the eye?